Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Covering Radius of Discrete Sets with a Lattice Action

 Let $\Lambda$ be a lattice of full rank in $H_0$.
 Note that the lattice $\Lambda$ acts on $H_d$, for any $d \in \mathbb{R}$, by translation.
 Let $T$ be a subset of $H_d$, for some real number $d$, that is discrete with respect to the Euclidean topology and inheriting the action of $\Lambda$ on $H_d$ with finitely many orbits.
-We equip $T$ with a distance function $h_{C,T}: H_d \rightarrow \mathbb{R}$ with respect to $C$ (this generalises the function $h_{C,\Lambda}$ as defined in \cite[Chapter 4.4, Page 119]{Cas71}) as follows.
+We equip $H_d$ with a distance function $h_{C,T}: H_d \rightarrow \mathbb{R}$ with respect to $C$ and $T$ (this generalises the function $h_{C,\Lambda}$ as defined in \cite[Chapter 4.4, Page 119]{Cas71}) as follows.

 \begin{remark} \rm Note that $h_{C,T}$ is a $\Lambda$-periodic, continuous function on $H_d$.
-Hence, $h_{C,T}$ induces a continuous function on the torus $H_{d}/{\sim_{\Lambda}}$.
+Hence, $h_{C,T}$ induces a continuous function on the (topological) torus $H_{d}/{\sim_{\Lambda}}$.
 Thus, it is bounded and attains its infimum and supremum.
-Its minimum is zero.
+Its minimum is zero and is attained at points in $T$.
 We define its maximum to be the covering radius of $T$ with respect to $C$. \end{remark}

 \begin{definition}{({\bf Covering Radius})} The maximum value of the function $h_{C,T}: H_{d} \rightarrow \mathbb{R}$ is called the covering radius of $T$ with respect to $C$ and is denoted by ${\rm Cov}_{C}(T)$. \end{definition}